Efficiently Ranking Software Variants with Minimal Benchmarks: Other Approaches

 Our method is called \prefixours.
 All methods, unless specified, use divide-and-conquer and iterative solving.

 \paragraph{Random Search \prefix{random}} Random search is a simple baseline that can be easily adapted to the RTSM problem.
 The random search involves randomly sampling a set of tests and then checking if the set forms a solution that can be returned at any time.
 Rather than sampling among all possible candidates, the process can be adapted to be iterative.
-Initially, there are $n$ tests in the suite, then we randomly search for a set of tests of size $n-1$.
+Initially, there are $n$ tests in the suite, then we randomly search for a set of tests of size $n-1$, if a valid solution is found then we sample a set of tests of size $n-2$ from the solution of size $n-1$ and so on.
+The complexity is $O(k|\variants|n^2$) where $k$ is the number of samples taken in the worst case.

 \paragraph{Greedy Algorithm \prefix{greedy}} Another simple black-box baseline in a greedy search approach.
 At each step, we can try to remove the test that provides the least information; since all tests have the same weight, we chose to remove the test with the lowest metric variance because, on average, it should contribute the least to the ranking.
 Note that we also tried with the lowest mean metric, and the results were approximately the same, so we decided not to report this variant for brevity reasons.
+More formally, we remove a $t^* \in \text{argmin}_t \text{Var}(P_{*t})$ where $P_{*t}$ is the vector containing the performance of all the variants on $t$.
+We break ties by alphabetical order.
+The complexity is $O(|\variants||\tests|^2$) in the worst case.

-\paragraph{Mixed Integer Linear Programming MILP} The WRTSM problem can be transformed into an MILP problem, except that since our decision variables are the presence or absence of a test in the solution, this disables the ability to also optimize $W$, which weights the tests in the subsets.
-Let us use the notations introduced in \autoref{def:wrtsm}: $\mathcal{A}$ is the set of variants, $\mathcal{T}$ is the set of tests, $p_{k,i}$ if the performance of variant $k$ in the test $i$, $cost(t_i)$ is the cost of the test $t_i$ and the weights of the solution $ { w_i} \in \mathbb{R}^+$ for the test $t_i$.
+\paragraph{Mixed Integer Linear Programming MILP} We can transform the WRTSM problem into an approximate MILP formulation.
+Let us use the notations introduced in \autoref{def:wrtsm}: $\mathcal{A}$ is the set of variants, $\mathcal{T}$ is the set of tests, $p_{k,i}$ is the performance of variant $k$ on test $i$, $cost(t_i)$ is the cost of test $t_i$ and the weights of the solution $ { w_i} \in \mathbb{R}^+$ for the test $t_i$.
 Let us explain our encoding; the presence or absence of the test $t_i \in \mathcal{T}$ in the solution is encoded as ${ u_i} \in \{0, 1\}$.
-Our constraints are encoded as follows:
+Our constraints to keep the same ranking are encoded as follows: